Skip to Content

 The fact is, Americans have placed their trust in software companies, and that trust is far too important to risk just so the government has an easier time spying on its citizens.
 If a ruling falls in favor of the government, it will set a precedent, not just for Apple but for all “smart” devices in this digital age.
 Just think about all that that entails – the Internet, your television, phones, computers, cameras, cars, and even your thermostats!

-If you have questions about the use of digital evidence in your criminal case, contact the skilled and proven team at Coxwell & Associates, PLLC at (601) 265-7766 for a free case consultation.
+If you have questions about the use of digital evidence in your criminal case, contact the skilled and proven team at Coxwell & Associates, PLLC at (601) 265-7766 for a case consultation.
 As always, if you found this article helpful and informative, share it with a friend!

 Disclaimer: This blog is intended for general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.